PracticeAccout/etch-a-sketch/README.md

 >    * Change button's appearance on hover
 >    * Add event handler.
 If clicked:
        - call clearGrid: clearGrid get number of grids and call getNumber
+6. Change coloring behavior:
+>     * changeColor should only work if mouse was clicked and then pass over